MicrosoftDocs/query-docs/query-languages/m/quick-tour-of-the-power-query-m-formula-language.md

 |2|1|1 Lb.
 Worms|5|
 |3|2|Fishing Net|25|

-**The M formula steps to project the original table into the results table looks like this:**
+The M formula steps to project the original table into the results table look like this:

 ![Advanced Editor](media/madvancededitor.png "Advanced Editor")

-Here's the code you can paste into **Query Editor**:
+Here's the code you can paste into the Power Query editor:

 ```powerquery-m
 let Orders = Table.FromRecords({